sgraden/vpc/apis.md

 For the Beta release, the VPC APIs include Network, Compute, and Geography.
 These are REST APIs, which include the standard functionalities: CREATE, READ, UPDATE, DELETE.

+To see a tested sequence of API calls that you can use, please refer to our [Example Code Tutorial](example-code-tutorial.html).

 The detailed parameters are specified in the sections that follow.

+**Note:** Although some API calls do not have required parameters, many calls do have **required** "Request Body" information that must be specified in JSON format.
+We have provided code examples of the minimum required data in JSON format.

 ## API for Network
 ### GET/floating_ips